PEtab-dev/petabvis/README.md

 1. Run `petabvis`
 2. Select a PEtab yaml file
-3. Optionally select a PEtab measurement file
+3. Optionally select a simulation file
 4. Navigate through the plots

 See also `petabvis -h` for command line usage.